WILLIAMSBURG REGIONAL LIBRARY

 Provide excellent collections:

-* Offer programs that promote lifelong literacy and further the library's role as a community center.
+- Offer programs that advance the library’s function as a community center.

 Provide excellent facilities:

-* Provide regular opportunities for staff development and growth.
+- Provide regular opportunities for staff members to develop and improve knowledge and skills.

-* Adapt organizational structures to meet changing library needs.
+- Adapt organizational structures to address library priorities.

-To remain a vital part of our community, the Williamsburg Regional Library must be flexible and open to the changing society around us.
-These strategic directions will ensure that we remain a vibrant institution responsive to the needs of our residents.
-We will assess our progress periodically during the plan through staff, board, and community input.
-Departmental implementation plans, the annual budget process, and interactions with government officials will allow us to sustain our vision and vitality.
+To remain a vital part of our community, the Williamsburg Regional Library must continue to be flexible and open to societal changes.
+These strategic directions will ensure that we remain responsive to users’ needs.
+We will assess our progress periodically during the plan through input from staff members, the library’s boards, and the community.

 Strategic Plan Committee

-Library Board of Trustees: Victoria Gussman, Bill Porter, Robert Watson
+Library Board of Trustees: Susan Geary, William C. Porter, Jr.

-The library extends our appreciation to the Strategic Plan Committee, the research personnel, and to all staff members who participated in the development of this plan.
-We especially thank Patrick Golden for his efforts to keep these groups apprised of our progress and Genevieve Owens for her work on the plan's text.
+The Library extends its appreciation to the Strategic Plan Committee, the research personnel, and to all staff members who participated in the development of this plan.